workdojos/dojofans2/src/data/blog/advice.md

 ---
+banner_alt: person using laptop
+banner: https://unsplash.com/photos/person-using-laptop-FlPc9_VocJ4
 title: advice for AI developers
-banner: https://unsplash.com/photos/person-using-laptop-FlPc9_VocJ4
 description: Advice for AI developers
+date: '2023-12-31'
 ---
 First, let's start by discussing your skills and interests.
 What specific skills do you have that could be relevant to a career in the chatbot industry?
 What about your interests?
 Do you enjoy working with technology or customer service?
 Do you have a background in programming or artificial intelligence?

 Based on your skills and interests, it seems that a career in the chatbot industry could be a good fit for you.
 Chatbots are increasingly being used in customer service, sales, and marketing roles, so having a strong background in technology and customer service could be beneficial.